 As excited as you are for your big trip, don't share your plans on social media.
-Wait until after you're settled back into your house to share photos from your travels.
+Wait until after you're settled back into your house to share photos and fun adventures from your travels.
 You don't know who may have access to your online information, authorized or not.
-It's a better plan to share your fun adventures with the rest of the world after you're back in your residence, rather than risk making your home a target for thieves.

-Tuning off your automated garage door will make it more difficult for potential thieves to invade your home while you are gone.
-Additionally, unplugging your major electronics within the home such as your computer, TV, printer, gaming system, and small kitchen appliances can save you some money during your trip, but also eliminate the possibility of shorting them out during any potential storms.
+Tuning off your automated garage door will make it more difficult for potential thieves to invade your home while you're away.
+Additionally, unplugging your major electronics such as your computer, TV, printer, gaming system, and small kitchen appliances can save you some money during your trip, but also eliminate the possibility of shorting them out during any potential storms.

-Traveling overseas can and should be fun!
-For more information about military family travel both overseas and stateside, download our free Guide to Military Family Travel e-book.
+For more information about military family travel both overseas and stateside, download our free Guide to Military Family Travel e-book below.